-- ° Enables the bootp protocol for network booting. - ° Creates a class called PXE. - Identifies systems as PXEClient if they are configured with PXE as the first boot priority. - ° Directs PXEClients to the Cobbler server at 192.168.2.1. - ° Retrieves the pxelinux.
-0 bootloader file. - 3.
+- ° Enables the bootp protocol for network booting. - ° Creates a class called PXE. - Identifies systems as PXEClient if they are configured with PXE as the first boot priority. - ° Directs PXEClients to the Cobbler server at 192.168.2.1. - ° Retrieves the grub/grub.efi bootloader file for EFI PXE clients. - ° Retrieves the pxelinux.0 bootloader file for legacy BIOS PXE clients. - 3.
 Save the file.